puavous/lmad1/README.md

 of the workshop.
 (Some 4 hours of guidance will be provided each day on Thursday, Friday, and Saturday of the Instanssi 2023 party.)

-## Tools and equipment for participants
+## Tools and equipment needed to participate

 What is needed in the workshop:

-- Laptop with current Linux, Mac or Windows.
+- Laptop with current Linux, Mac or Windows is required.

 - Headphones will help with creating music without distracting others.